18 best Orlando hotels with pools, water slides, and water parks

 Water park entry is free for guests at The Grove Resort and Water Park Orlando (Photo: The Grove Resort and Water Park Orlando)

 The all-suite Grove Resort and Water Park is known for its Surfari Water Park, which offers a zero-entry pool, two water slides, and a 695-foot-long lazy river.
-Water park entry is free for guests, while add-on experiences include premium pool seating, private cabana rentals, and stints on the FlowRider Double surf simulator.
-(You can also pay extra for a “splash pass” that provides faster entry into the water park.)
-At the lakeside Springs Pools area, you’ll find three full-sized heated pools (kept at 83 degrees year-round), an oversized hot tub, and a children’s splash area.
+Water park entry is free for guests, while add-on experiences include a surf simulator and “splash passes” for faster entry into the water park.
+At the lakeside Springs Pools area, you’ll find three pools, an oversized hot tub, and a children’s splash area.

 More from FamilyVacationist: